Short on time? Get inspired with our one and two-night suggested itineraries for a quick break along the Indian Ocean Drive.

 BASE YOURSELF: Cervantes or Jurien Bay

 HIGHLIGHTS: Food, land, sand, water, nature, animals and photography

 It doesn’t have to take a long time to discover Western Australia’s Coral Coast.
 If you’re time poor, even a weekend away with time to slow down can really be felt and a mini-break is totally worth the effort!

 Head north via the Indian Ocean Drive towards Jurien Bay, an easy 2.5-hour drive north of Perth.
-If you’re looking for a good coffee, BettyVan is a pop-up coffee truck which frequents Cervantes and Jurien Bay between 7 to 11 am.
-Find her on Facebook @bettyvancoffee for the exact location.
+If you’re looking for a good coffee, stop into Jurien Bay Beach Cafe for a quality brew with stunning beach views.

 Stop into the Jurien Bay Visitor Centre to purchase a National Park Pass.
 Spend some time bushwalking and spectating wildflowers (July to September) at Lesueur National Park.
 If you have a 4WD, consider visiting stunning Sandy Cape for a swim or simply a sunset.

 Want to experience the Turquoise Coast's sunset a little different?
 Why not try a sunset tandem skydive with Sky Dive Jurien Bay.
 From April to September you'll be able to feel the rush, witnessing the pristine coastline during golden hour.

 Wake up early and explore a little further, driving north to Green Head.
 There you will find the Three Bays Walkway where you can enjoy a beach walk or swim in the sheltered bays of Dynamite, South and Anchorage Bay.
 Here you will often see endangered Australian Sea Lions relaxing on the beach.